eka-foundation/home/README.md

-A repository to track work related to various aspects of skynet mesh networks
+A repository to track work related to various aspects of eka

 ### Documentation
 There is a [public google drive](https://drive.google.com/drive/folders/1Eoac32SYnjBRZAMkjRXW_v2dNUgWW2CI?usp=sharing) which is used as storage space for documents.
 Feel free to use it or [contact us](admin@eka.to) for requesting write access.